2491-NoMythic/docusaurus/docs/how-to/how-to-git.md

 If you are on a Mac, pat yourself on the back and go to the next section, git is built in.

-On Windows, I suggest installing the GitBash *does github desktop stil have command line?*.
+On Windows, I suggest installing GitBash.
 This will give you a terminal with the git tools installed.
 See [Install Git](https://www.gitkraken.com/learn/git/git-download)

 ## What is Git?